How to Buy Diamond Stud Earrings

-Shopping for jewelry can be tricky if you don't know exactly what to look for.
-Diamond stud earrings are a classic choice when you're choosing jewelry for you or as a gift for another.
+Shopping for diamond jewelry can be tricky if you don't know exactly what to look for.
+Diamond stud earrings are a classic choice when you're choosing jewelry for yourself or as a gift for someone else.
 Simple yet elegant, these earrings can be paired with a number of different ensembles, and many women rarely remove their diamond studs.
-Before purchasing your diamond stud earrings, consider these five points.
+Before purchasing your diamond stud earrings, consider these tips.

-What cut is best suited to you?
 Diamonds can be cut into various different shapes.
 Whether you are looking for small or large diamonds, you should always take into consideration the shape and style of your studs.
 The most popular diamond cut for studs is the round brilliant, which has 58 facets and reflects the most sparkle of any cut.
-If you are interested in a different cut, consider the princess, emerald and asscher cuts.
+If you are interested in a different cut, consider the princess, emerald, and asscher cuts.

-What quality do you require?
 Jewelers grade diamonds according to the four Cs, two of which -- carat and cut -- we've already talked about.
 The other two ratings are color and clarity.
-Diamonds are prized for their lack of color, and an alphabetical scale rates the color quality of a stone: D-F for colorless, G-I for near colorless, J-K for faint color and L-R for noticeable color.
+Diamonds are prized for their lack of color, and an alphabetical scale rates the color quality of a stone: D-F for colorless, G-I for near colorless, J-K for faint color, and L-R for noticeable color.
 Clarity refers to the flaws in a diamond.
 Some stones have no flaws or very few, which can only be seen under magnification, and others have many flaws that are noticeable without magnification.

-Where did your diamonds come from?
 For conscientious shoppers, it is worthwhile to find out the origin of your diamonds.
 Many retailers (including Overstock.com) now offer guarantees that the diamonds you purchase are in no way "blood diamonds" or affiliated with illegal or harmful mining practices in other nations.
-Taking the time to find out ensures that you not only end up with a beautiful pair of earrings but piece of mind as well.
+Taking the time to find out that you're purchasing conflict-free diamonds ensures that you not only end up with a beautiful pair of earrings, but piece of mind as well.